Karate Classes In Kennington

 Our Karate classes in Kennington target all types of people, usually one of these three: Men and women who would like to study a new self-defense skill or sport activity that keeps them healthy People who are seriously interested in learning Karate & People that want to develop the capability to defend themselves while increasing their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or actual physical ability.

 Karate practice (Kennington ) – Our Karate Classes in Kennington

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Kennington .
+We bring these three activities together to bring you a complete Karate tuition experience in Kennington .

 (info courtesy of: Karate Class in Kennington )